startin-blox/sib-core/README.md

 | `populate`       | `sib-display`, `sib-form`, `sib-calendar`, `sib-map` | the component got and displayed all its datas.               |
 | `save`           | `sib-form`                                           | the user validates the form.                                 |

+## Contribute
+If you want to contribute to `sib-core`, you may be interested by the [developers documentation](doc/README-developers.md).

 ## License

 Licence MIT